What is This Simulation?

 8. Boundary Y (-1 to 1): Normalized Y position relative to center. -1 = top edge, 0 = center, 1 = bottom edge.

 11. Energy (0 to 1): Current energy level normalized by max energy.
-Creatures die when energy reaches 0.

-12. Mate Cand Energy (0 to 1): Energy level of the best potential mate candidate.
+12. Mate Energy (0 to 1): Energy level of the current mate (0 if none).

-📤 Neural Network Outputs (3 total)
+Neural Network Outputs (2 total)

-🎯 Simulation Mechanics
+๐ฏ Simulation Mechanics

 - Food: Creatures gain energy by eating food.
 Energy is required to survive.